MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-calculate-bin-replenishment.md

 # <a name="calculate-bin-replenishment"></a>Calculate Bin Replenishment
 When the location is set up to use directed put-away and pick, priorities of the put-away template for the location are taken into account when putting receipts away.
 Priorities include the minimum and maximum quantities of bin content that have been fixed for a particular bin, and the bin rankings.
 Therefore, if items are arriving at a steady pace, the most-used pick bins will be filled up as they are emptied.

-But stock does not always arrive in a steady trickle.
+But inventory does not always arrive in a steady trickle.
 Sometimes, items are purchased in large quantities so that the company can obtain a rebate, or your production unit might produce a lot of one item to achieve a low unit cost.
 Then items will not be received in the warehouse again for some time, and the warehouse needs to periodically move items to pick bins from bulk storage areas.

 It could also be that the warehouse is expecting new stock to arrive soon and wants to empty the bulk storage area of items before the new merchandise arrives.

-Finally, if you have defined your bulk storage bins with a bin type action **Put Away** only, that is, the bin type does not have the **Pick** action selected, you must always keep your pick bins replenished, since Put Away-type bins are not suggested for a pick of stock.
+Finally, if you have defined your bulk storage bins with a bin type action **Put Away** only, that is, the bin type does not have the **Pick** action selected, you must always keep your pick bins replenished, since Put Away-type bins are not suggested for a pick of inventory.

 ## <a name="to-replenish-pick-bins"></a>To replenish pick bins
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Movement Worksheet**, and then choose the related link.